Marottichal Waterfalls: A Serene Getaway To The Land Natural Beauty

 Photo: Azhar P / Unsplash / Image For Representation Only

 Pattathipara Waterfall, located at Chemboothra, is around 14-15 km away from the Thrissur district of Kerala.
 This waterfall is also known as Pazathipara Waterfall, situated within the dense forest in Western Ghats.
-The name “Pattathipara” describes it as “a rock that lies flat’’, depicting a unique flat rock formation around the waterfall.
-Entry to this waterfall is restricted because it is situated under a reserve forest, unauthorised entry will attract imprisonment.
+As one of the offbeat places in Kerala, the name “Pattathipara” describes it as “a rock that lies flat,” depicting a unique flat rock formation around the waterfall.
+Entry to this waterfall is restricted because it is situated under a reserve forest; unauthorized entry will attract imprisonment.

 Things To Do: Sightseeing, Photography